July 6, 7, 8, 10, 11, 12, 15, 17, 18, 19

 - to create artwork using the motifs

-- the traditional process of etching designs using gypsum, red soil and
+- the traditional process of etching designs using gypsum, red soil and other required materials (provided in the kit)

 *Alongwith learning patterns on paper, we will also create a 10"x10" block with gypsum and red soil, and then etch the design on it using the carving tools to replicate the traditional process.